 SUSAN DODGE – DJ Sparkles, Line Dance Instructor, Choreographer

-Susan is currently teaching line dancing at Benicia Parks and Recreation community center, Concord Senior Center, and Napa Senior Activity Center.
+Susan is currently teaching line dancing at Concord Senior Center, Walnut Creek Civic Park, and Napa Senior Activity Center.
 See section labeled “Class Schedule” for days and times.
 She teaches all levels from easy beginner to intermediate.

 Sparkles began tap dancing and ballet at the age of 4, and has been dancing ever since.
 Before her retirement, Susan owned and operated the Academy of Dance in El Sobrante where she taught tap, ballet, jazz, tiny tots, and tumbling for ages 3 and up for 12 years.
 She taught 25 classes per week, and choreographed new dances each year for each class to perform in the annual recitals.
 In addition to teaching, and operating the dance studio she simultaneously owned and operated a Costume rental shop that also sold theater accessories, dancewear, dance shoes, and costumes.
 For over 30 years she performed as a singer, dancer, actress, and choreographer in community musical theater productions throughout the SF Bay area.
 Favorite roles included Mame, Annie Oakley, Hippolyta (A Funny Thing Happened…), Dominique (Lucky Stiff), and many more.